balanced-dev/yuzu-docs/docs/README.md

 # Why?

-We felt that the current selection of design systems based upon client side frameworks (e.g storybook) are overly complicated, are configured in code and require a greater understanding of coding.
+We felt that the current selection of design systems based upon client side frameworks (e.g storybook) were overly complicated; they are configured in code and require a greater understanding of how to code.

-By using the UI schema (or DNA) of content led sites we are able to use simpler technologies to get the same results from systems that are easier to understand.
+By using the DNA of the UI and the dynamicity of content led sites we are able to use simpler technologies to get the same results using systems that are easier to understand and quicker to use.

 Because we focus on the HTML and CSS, we free up the Javascript layer to implement one (or more) of the progressive frameworks (angular/vue/stimulus etc).

-Yuzu also opens up other possibilities (bodyless websites) that wouldn't be possible using other solutions.
+Yuzu also opens up other possibilities that wouldn't be possible using other solutions.